yubobo/cdap/docs/loom-docs/source/guide/bcp/option2/index.rst

 #.
 Single Master Loom DB at any point of time across all data centers.
 #.
 Master DB will get replicated to DBs in other data centers using asynchronous Master-Slave replication.
 #.
 All the reads and writes from Loom Servers in other data centers will go to the Master DB.
 #.
+User traffic to Loom UIs across data centers is routed through HAProxy.
+#.
 In-flight queues on Zoo Keeper will still remain local to a data center.

 Failover
 --------
 #.
 When data center with master DB fails, the failover to promote a slave to be master can be automatic or manual.
 #.
 When a slave becomes master, all requests from loom servers will need to be directed to it (can be automatic).
+#.
+User traffic from the failed data center will be re-routed to other data centers automatically by HAProxy.

 Pros
 ----